-- Front Wheel Drive (FWD) vehicles can be towed with the front wheels elevated or on a flatbed truck (all four wheels OFF the ground). - All Wheel Drive (AWD) vehicles must be towed on a flatbed truck (all four wheels OFF the ground).
+Automatic transmission vehicles can be towed with the front wheels elevated or on a flatbed truck (all four wheels OFF the ground).

 DO NOT flat tow any vehicle equipped with an automatic transmission.
 Damage to the drivetrain will result.

 Manual Transmission